cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 - Continual improvement and risk assessment (from "6.
 Planning", "8.
 Operation", "9.
 Performance evaluation", and "10.Improvement", {{ISO.27001:2013}})
   As described in {{risks-related-to-cryptocurrency-blockchain}}, numbers of cryptoassets have been developed and its speed of evolve is rapid, Cryptoassets Custodians shall monitor security risks about cryptoassets in addition to information security management applied in general.
 Cryptoassets Custodians shall review and improve security controls in according to situation.

-## Considerations about security controls on Cryptoassets Custodians
+## Considerations about security controls on Cryptoassets custodians

 Cryptoassets Custodians shall determine information security objectives and controls from viewpoint listed below: